mikaelacaron/Hanko-Git-Workshop/Jokes.md

    * In fact, I would just a void them.

 * !false
-   * It's funny because it's true
+   * It's funny because it's TRUE

 * In order to understand recursion you must first understand recursion.